salesforcecli/plugin-packaging/README.md

       --api-version=<value>                  Override the api version used for api requests made by this command --[no-]enable-app-analytics            Enable AppExchange App Analytics usage data collection on this managed package and its components.
+      --skip-ancestor-check                  Bypass checking that the new recommended version is an ancestor of the previous recommended version.

 GLOBAL FLAGS
   --flags-dir=<value>  Import flag values from a directory.